emdb-empiar/sfftk/docs/misc.rst

 - **translation** parameters, which are the top-right 3X1 sub-matrix;

-Rotation parameters are specified by providing both the physical and image dimensions of the bounding box.
+Rotation parameters are specified by providing both the physical and image dimensions of the segmented volume's bounding box (not the bounding box containing the particular segment, which will vary between segments).
 This is then used to determine the voxel dimensions.
 The physical dimensions of the bounding box are specified using the ``-L/--lengths`` argument while the image dimensions of the bounding box are specified using the ``-I/--indices``.
 Each of these arguments take three values - one for each of *x*, *y* and *z*.

-Optionally, the ``-O/--origin`` argument specifies the location of origin and similarly take three values for each of *x*, *y* and *z*.
-The default is located at *(0.0, 0.0, 0.0)*.
+Optionally, the ``-O/--origin`` argument specifies the location of volume's origin and similarly take three values for each of *x*, *y* and *z*.
+The default is located at *(0.0, 0.0, 0.0)* i.e. it is assumed that the segmented volume has one vertex closest to the origin coincident with the origin.

 .. code:: bash